by Anna Galandzij for the Fairtrade Foundation

 10. Currently, there are more than 400 Fairtrade-certified tea products in the UK, including: everyday and premium; white, green and infusions; decaf and organic.
 The range – in flavour, quality, and price – is astounding.

-If you're choosing #Fairtrade for your cup of tea today, share it on Twitter or Instagram to show your support.
+If you're choosing Fairtrade for your cup of tea today, share this article to show your support.